The Origin of Global Positioning System

 White Sands Missile Range, New Mexico, in 1972 Aerospace Corporation engineer Al Gallegly (left) and Grumman engineer M. Moore testing a transmitter for the 621B system.

 This stunning technology has truly revolutionised the way the world functions in the 21st century.
-In 4 may 1993, Aerospace shared the nation’s most prestigious aeronautical award, the “Collier Trophy” as a member of the GPS team.
+On 4 May 1993, Aerospace shared the nation’s most prestigious aeronautical award, the “Collier Trophy” as a member of the GPS team.
 Dr Ivan Getting’s efforts were awarded in 2002.
 He shared the “Charles Stark Draper Prize of the National Academy of Engineering” with Bradford Parkinson.
-Thanks to the vision and extraordinary works of this men, more than 3 billion GPS receivers and tracking devices are being used in vehicles by individuals and corporations in 2017.
+Thanks to the vision and extraordinary works of these men, more than 3 billion GPS receivers and tracking devices are being used in vehicles by individuals and corporations in 2017.

 A new generation of satellites are being launched to orbit, that promise a great increase to not just the accuracy, but also the availability of GPS.
 Designated as GPS III, a group of 30 new satellites will replace the currently ageing satellites that have been placed in the orbit in the past 40 years.
 The highest power and accuracy of GPS Signals means less interference and jamming, and increased accuracy for civilian use of GPS.
 There are now 3 global satellite systems available for civil use; Galileo in Europe, Globalnaya Navigatsionnaya Sputnikovaya (GNSS) in Russia, and the Global Navigation Satellite systems.
 NASA is developing specialised GPS receivers for space applications, many of which are already in use.